I was not joyed when Picker and Stealer wished to give newes.

 “Fancy, if you can, how mazed we were to find that the first playhouse we sought had fled our scene!

 “A cat there sayt he’d been unhoused.
-Men came in the night and carried his place away.
+Men came in the night and carried his theater away.
 They have a plat to bear it over the bridge, and raise it anew on the south bank.
 Thievery!

 “We slipped into the other playhouse, and stayed long enough to snap an oyster or four.
 The play was of some fool named Harry, as all fools are.